SabriVinco/On-Demand-SDN-Slices/README.md

 ## Scenario 1 - DEFAULT
 ### Overview
 This scenario represents the daily base mode for the clinic.
-On the days when this scenario is enabled, the radiology slice is deactivated, while the doctors can communicate with each other, with the clinical data server, and during breaks, with the entertainment server.
+On the days when this scenario is enabled, the radiology slice is deactivated, while the doctors can communicate with each other and with the clinical data server.
+During breaks they have access to the entertainment server.

-On the other hand, patients can communicate with each other, connect to the entertainment server, but will not have access to the clinic's sensitive information.
+Patients in the waiting room can communicate with each other and connect to the entertainment server, but they will not have access to the clinic's sensitive information.

 <p align="center">
   <img src="./GUI/Images/default.svg" alt="default" width="500">
 </p>

 ### Tests
+By running `pingall`, you can see which hosts a single host can reach, and the output will display the network structure mentioned earlier.

 <p align="left">
   <img src="./GUI/Images/ping_default.png" alt="ping_default" width="300">
 </p>

+To verify the accuracy of the network bandwidth, you can check the bandwidth between two hosts via `iperf <host1> <host2>` command.
+This image shows an example of fast link in our network:

 <p align="left">
   <img src="./GUI/Images/default_d1_ho.png" alt="default_d1_ho" width="400">
 </p>

+While this image shows an example of slow link in our network:

 <p align="left">
   <img src="./GUI/Images/default_d1_ent.png" alt="default_d1_ent" width="400">